parroit/aweforms/README.md

 _(Coming soon)_

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
 _(Nothing yet)_

 ## License
-Copyright (c) 2013 parroit
+Copyright (c) 2013 Andrea Parodi
 Licensed under the MIT license.